Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/docs/ecosystem.md

 ---

+## KalaModel

+Compiles .obj, .gltf and .fbx fonts into .kmf (kalamodelfile) - a runtime-ready model binary of vertices, indices, uvs and other relevant data related to the model that was passed.
+Strips out all metadata of the original model file.

+Uses Assimp to help with model parsing.

+---

 ## KalaServer

 A single .lib and .dll with no runtime of its own that can be attached to any executable or cli.
 Does not depend on KalaWindow, runs completely standalone from it.